HMS Holly (1809): Career

-Lieutenant Samuel Sharpe Treacher commissioned Holly She remained on the North America station until she sailed to Portsmouth where she underwent repairs in November to December 1811.
-She sailed to Newfoundland in 1812 and to the North sea in 1813.
+Holly was commissioned by Lieutenant Samuel Sharpe Treacher.
+She remained on the North America station until she sailed to Portsmouth, where she underwent repairs in November and December 1811.
+She sailed to Newfoundland in 1812 and to the North Sea in 1813.

 On 23 July 1813, Holly was part of a squadron with HMS Armada.
 The seas pushed Armada into range of French batteries at Borgidhero; the batteries opened fire but the shots went over Armada.
 Armada landed her marines who captured the eastern battery and then entered the battery on the point of Borgidhero after the French had tried to blow it up.
 The marines spiked the guns.
 The landing party took fire from the nearby town so the frigates accompanying Armada fired on the town while the landing party burnt some vessels on the shore.

 In August–September, Holly was part of a squadron of some 17 vessels, including Juniper and Beagle, that participated in the siege of San Sebastián.
 Because of the shallowness of the water, only the smaller vessels could approach closely enough to bring their guns to bear on the town's defenses.
 In 1847 the Admiralty awarded the clasp "St. Sebastian" to the Naval General Service Medal to all surviving naval participants at the siege.